-Where the sound of Indian National Anthem echoed for the first time, it is Kolkata (or Calcutta).
+Where the sound of the Indian National Anthem echoed for the first time, it is Kolkata (or Calcutta).
 Where the first zoo of India was established, it’s in Kolkata.
 This is Kolkata, where the legends like Rabindranath Tagore and Mother Teresa resided.
-The land of mishti doi, trams, palaces, literature, art and vibrant culture; this is Kolkata.
+The land of mishti doi, trams, palaces, literature, art, and vibrant culture; this is Kolkata.

 With one of the largest planetarium of Asia (Birla Planetarium), it grows in the field of science.
 With stadiums like Eden Gardens and Salt Lake Stadiums, Kolkata grows in sports.
 This is an impressive city located in West India, which has been beautifully adorned with the British Rulers as Bengal Presidency.
-In this article by Indian Holiday, we will put you in acquaintance with things to do in Kolkata.
+In this article by Indian Holiday, we will put you in acquaintance with the top things to do in Kolkata.

 Victoria Memorial Hall

 A striking landmark in Kolkata, this white-marbled marvel is dedicated to Queen Victoria, and thus named Victoria Memorial.
 The construction of the memorial was also intended to mark the power of British Rule.
 It was built somewhere between 1906 and 1921 on the bank of the Hooghly River.

 And today many tourists visit Victoria Memorial for retreat and rejuvenation.
 Ministry of Culture turned the memorial into a museum; where a collection of sketches, miniatures, paintings, statues, books, etc. Buggy ride, house ride and simply unwinding in front of this beauty is a pleasure.